23 March 2023

 ii.
 Choose national or IRDI number.

 iii.
-Give the Trademark application number.
+Fill in the Trademark application number and Captcha.

 iv.
 View the Trademark application information.